Packet-Clearing-House/DNSAuth/README.md

 +----+------+---------------------------+---------------------------+-------------+
 ```

+The host IP range is stored in binary format with `ip_start` and `ip_end`
+fields.
 In this example, customer "foo" has host IP range from `100.100.100.0` to
 `100.100.100.255` (`100.100.100.0/24`).
 The range is inclusive - so to designate
 a single IP address, `ip_start` and `ip_end` would have the same value, as is the
 case with customer "bar".
 The host IP range supports both IPv4 and IPv6 addresses.